ArnaudHemmerle/data-analysis-on-sirius/chapters/xrr/genx/about.md

 ## Please cite GenX!

 The SIRIUS beamline is not involved in the development of GenX; we are simply users, just like you.
 However, it is evident that a significant amount of time and effort went into creating such a powerful tool.
 If you use GenX to analyze your data, please cite the following paper: {cite:p}`glavic2022`.

-## Troubleshooting

-This tutorial was written using GenX version 3.7.4 on macOS.
-There may be differences in behavior with other versions or operating systems.

-A known issue is that GenX may freeze during startup.
-To resolve this, try disabling your internet connection when launching GenX and re-enabling it afterward.
-Additionally, the software may crash occasionally, so it is highly recommended to save your work frequently.